Money

 Across the board, the average loan size in Australia has grown significantly over time.

-This steady increase in loan size comes despite high interest rates in the last couple of years, with rates only now beginning to fall.
+This steady increase in loan size has been despite volatile interest rates in the last couple of years, with rates rising again in the early part of 2026.

 CoreLogic Australia’s Head of Research, Eliza Owen, explained to Money.com.au that this is down to stubbornly-high property prices.